Skip to content

 The Cable Counts Get Serious Fast

-NVIDIA's DGX SuperPOD Design Guide provides official numbers: a single Scalable Unit (248 GPUs) requires 508 compute network cables plus hundreds more for storage and management.
+NVIDIA's DGX SuperPOD Design Guide provides official numbers: a single Scalable Unit (248 GPUs) requires 508 compute network cables.
 At 4 Scalable Units (1,016 GPUs), that's 2,044 compute cables.
 Analysis by Enfabrica showed that a 32,256-GPU three-tier cluster requires approximately 73,728 total cables, and at 100,000+ GPUs, cable termination points reach 4.8 million.

 Physical Cable Comparison